-The members of our audit committee are Thomas Dietz, John Littlechild, and Nissim Mashiach with Thomas Dietz serving as chairman.
-The financial literacy requirements of the Commission require that each member of our audit committee be able to read and understand fundamental financial statements.
-In addition, at least one member of our audit committee must be qualified as an audit committee financial expert, as defined in Item 407(d)(5) of Regulation S-K promulgated under the Securities Act, and have financial sophistication in accordance with the NASDAQ stock market rules.
-Our Board of Directors has determined that Mr. Dietz qualifies as an audit committee financial expert.
+The members of our audit committee are Thomas Dietz, James Cavanaugh, and Nissim Mashiach, with Dr. Dietz serving as chairman.
+The financial literacy requirements of the SEC require that each member of our audit committee be able to read and understand fundamental financial statements.
+In addition, at least one member of our audit committee must be qualified as an audit committee financial expert, as defined in Item 407 of Regulation S-K, and have financial sophistication in accordance with the Nasdaq stock market rules.
+Our Board has determined that Dr. Dietz qualifies as an audit committee financial expert.

-The primary purpose of our audit committee is to assist the Board of Directors in the oversight of the integrity of our accounting and financial reporting process, the audits of our financial statements, and our compliance with legal and regulatory requirements.
+The primary purpose of our audit committee is to assist the Board in the oversight of the integrity of our accounting and financial reporting process, the audits of our financial statements, and our compliance with legal and regulatory requirements.
 The functions of our audit committee will include, among other things:

-- hiring the independent registered public accounting firm to conduct the annual audit of our financial statements and monitoring its independence and performance; - reviewing and approving the planned scope of the annual audit and the results of the annual audit; - pre-approving all audit services and permissible non-audit services provided by our independent registered public accounting firm; - reviewing the significant accounting and reporting principles to understand their impact on our financial statements - reviewing our internal financial, operating and accounting controls with management, our independent registered public accounting firm and our internal audit provider; - reviewing with management and our independent registered public accounting firm, as appropriate, our financial reports, earnings announcements and our compliance with legal and regulatory requirements; - reviewing potential conflicts of interest under and violations of our Code of Conduct; - establishing procedures for the treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and confidential submissions by our employees of concerns regarding questionable accounting or auditing matters; - · reviewing and approving related-party transactions; and - reviewing and evaluating, at least annually, our audit committee's charter.
+- hiring the independent registered public accounting firm to conduct the annual audit of our financial statements and monitoring its independence and performance; - reviewing and approving the planned scope of the annual audit and the results of the annual audit; - pre-approving all audit services and permissible non-audit services provided by our independent registered public accounting firm; - reviewing significant accounting and reporting principles to understand their impact on our financial statements; - reviewing our internal financial, operating and accounting controls with management, our independent registered public accounting firm and our internal audit provider; - reviewing with management and our independent registered public accounting firm, as appropriate, our financial reports, earnings announcements and our compliance with legal and regulatory requirements; - reviewing potential conflicts of interest under and violations of our Code of Conduct; - establishing procedures for the treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and confidential submissions by our employees of concerns regarding questionable accounting or auditing matters; - reviewing and approving related-party transactions; and - reviewing and evaluating, at least annually, our audit committee's charter.

-The audit committee operates under a written charter that satisfies the applicable standards of the Nasdaq Stock Market and the SEC and which is available on our website at www.investors.lptx.com at "Corporate Governance".
-The Audit Committee met 5 times during 2017, either in person or by teleconference.
+The audit committee operates under a written charter that satisfies the applicable standards of the Nasdaq Stock Market and the SEC and which is available on our website at https://investors.leaptx.com/corporate-governance/documents at "Corporate Governance."
+The audit committee met five times during 2019, either in person or by teleconference.